Developer Guide

 Implementation

-The task feature is facilitated by Task
+The task feature is facilitated by Task.
+It implements the following operations:

 - Adding Tasks using a Name, Description, Deadline and assigned students (Optional)